One of our most asked questions is to do with taking a 125cc bike on the motorway. Here we run through the ins and outs of what you can and can’t do.

 Module 2 features road riding and an independent ride as well as the instructor asking ‘show me, tell me’ questions and an eyesight test, both of which are similar to those in a car test.
 You must have passed Module 1 before you can take Module 2.

-Can learner drivers drive on the motorway?
+Can learners drive on the motorway?

 How much does the motorbike test cost?

 The theory part of the test costs £23.
 Module 1 is £15.50 and Module 2 is £75 (or £88.50 if you do it on a weekend).
+But of course before you can take these, you have to undergo extensive training.

 Can you ride a 125cc on a dual carriageway?